 I first got a taste of ‘tatranský čaj’ on my hiking tours with friends years ago.
 It wasn’t a brand name back then but a warming drink you could get at most of the High Tatras chalets.
 It would be made of herbs, sweetened with honey and laced with rum or other spirit.
 It was a good pick-me-up after a long walk in the mountains, especially on a cold day.

 A good few years later Ján Semaňák – a creative businessman from the High Tatras region – took the tradition of fortified tea drinking to a completely new level.
 Having tested dozens of alcohol-infused herb mixtures and fruit extracts, he finally arrived at a tea-based herbal liqueur that became the flagship product of Karloff Tatra Distillery in Kežmarok.

-The first Tatratea formula was launched into the Slovak market in 2003 as Tatranský čaj.
+The first Tatratea formula was launched on the Slovak market in 2003 as Tatranský čaj.
 Thirteen more have been developed since then, and the new liqueur not only got its international name, but also an innovative design.

 To find out more about Tatratea and its captivating story, I went to meet the people who were at the heart of it – the team of Ján Semaňák at the Tatra Distillery.
-They were happy to share with me and Cookslovak fans a recipe for a cocktail, which had been developed by Marián Beke – a bartender and an owner of London’s Gibson bar.
+They were happy to share with me and Cookslovak fans a recipe for a cocktail, which had been developed by Marián Beke – a bartender and owner of London’s Gibson bar.

 - 40 ml Tatratea 52% Original

 - 20 ml Earl Grey tea sweetened with honey